 The lawsuit alleges that from 2005 through 2016, 19 incidents caused multiple life-altering, debilitating personal injuries and four fatalities.
-Trees close to the road on Sunrise Boulevard claimed the life of an unknown 40 year old man in 2005 and the life of 35 year old Trevor Cichy in 2006.
-In January, 2016 Richard Shallow’s vehicle struck ice and left the road, striking trees in the area.
+Trees close to the road on Sunrise Boulevard claimed the life of an unknown 40-year-old man in 2005 and the life of 35-year-old Trevor Cichy in 2006.
+In January 2016, Richard Shallow’s vehicle struck ice and left the road, striking trees in the area.
 He suffered a brain injury as a result of this crash.
-In December 2016 Tanya Canell was driving her children to daycare when her vehicle hit a patch of ice, left the roadway, and struck a tree.
-Canell’s vehicle caught fire, claiming the lives of her two daughters, three year old Haley and six month old Teagin.
+In December 2016, Tanya Canell was driving her children to daycare when her vehicle hit a patch of ice, left the roadway, and struck a tree.
+Canell’s vehicle caught fire, claiming the lives of her two daughters, three-year-old Haley and six-month-old Teagin.
 Tanya Canell survived the crash suffering broken legs, feet, and burns on her body.

-Less than a year later, 23 year old Tanya Canell’s van hit an icy patch of roadway on the S curve, struck a tree, and burst into flames.
+Less than a year later, 23-year-old Tanya Canell’s van hit an icy patch of roadway on the S curve, struck a tree, and burst into flames.
 Although Canell’s femurs were fractured, good Samaritans were able to rescue her.
 Unfortunately, her two daughters perished in the fire.

-“The suit against Island County is about justice for our clients and Island County accepting accountability for its negligence.”
+Mike Maxwell says, “the suit against Island County is about justice for our clients and Island County accepting accountability for its negligence.”

 Richard Shallow is also represented by co-counsel Gregory Marshall of Everett.
 Phillip Gitchel and the Estates of Haley and Teagin Gitchel are represented by attorney Scott Blair of Brain Injury Law of Seattle.